-Animal Wellness Magazine also notes if you are searching for acceptable 'home' treats for your dog prone to developing bladder stones, eggs are the way to go here.
+If you are searching for acceptable treats for your dog who is prone to developing bladder stones, eggs are the way to go.
 Most dogs love eggs, and small pieces of hard-boiled egg make an easy treat.
 Foods high in complex carbohydrates are also acceptable for dogs with urate stones.
 Examples include:

 - Whole grains

 The key component in preventing the formation of urate stones is maintaining a neutral urinary pH.
 This means the pH of the urine to prevent urate stones should be right around pH 7.
 You can test your dog's urine by purchasing pH testing strips.

 Make sure you know what type of stones your dog is developing before trying to adjust their urinary pH through diet.